SHENGYUKing/pythonNN/README.md

 # pythonNN
-An Implement of Neural Network by Python
+An Implementation of Neural Network by Python